pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # phrases

+## story of my life
+* "It's the story of my life".
+* She smiled and replied, "Story of my life".
+* That sounds like the story of my life.

+## on the road to health

+## Money laundering
+* There is no evidence of money laundering.
+* He was also held on suspicion of money laundering.
+* There are also acute concerns over money laundering.
+* In the end, the jury convicted them of money laundering.

 ## seventh heaven
+* Everybody thinks it is seventh heaven.
+* "We're in seventh heaven," she whispers.
+* "He was in seventh heaven with that thing".

 ## cloud nine
+* He's exhausted but on cloud nine.
+* I returned to work on cloud nine.
+* "Confidence-wise, I'm on cloud nine right now," Bickell said.

 ## over the moon with happiness
+* "When I found out I was pregnant, I was over the moon with happiness," she says.
+* I am over the moon with joy.
+* We brought him home, and the kids were over the moon with joy.

 ## hit the books
 * I need to [hit the books,study] before my exam!
+* College is not only where you hit the books.
+* Hit the books and "pay attention and get it right".

 ## red tape
 * I hate [red tape,bureaucracy].
 * Red tape interferes with everyone's business!
+* Private firms are strangled with red tape.

 ## out of the blue